Palestinian rabbis: Land of Israel Rabbinate

 A list of List of Sephardi chief rabbis of the Land of Israel exists from the mid-17th century onwards.
-They were known as the "Rishon LeZion" (lit.
-"First to Zion"), and Moses Galante, one of the leading Talmudic scholars in Jerusalem who died in 1689, was the first officially chief rabbi recognised by the Ottoman sultan.
+They were known as the Rishon LeZion (lit.
+"First to Zion"), and Moshe ben Yonatan Galante, one of the leading Talmudic scholars in Jerusalem who died in 1689, was the first chief rabbi officially recognised by the Ottoman sultan.

-In 1918, chairman of the Zionist Commission Chaim Weizmann, attempted to create a unified religious authority for the country.
+In 1918, the chairman of the Zionist Commission, Chaim Weizmann, attempted to create a unified religious authority for the country.
 In April 1920, an assembly in Jerusalem of around 60 rabbis failed to agree on the matter.
-In 1920, Sir Herbert Samuel, high commissioner of the British Mandate government, again convened a committee to consider the creation of a united Chief Rabbinate.
+In 1920, Herbert Samuel, 1st Viscount Samuel, high commissioner of the British governance of Mandatory Palestine, again convened a committee to consider the creation of a united Chief Rabbinate.
 While Yosef Chaim Sonnenfeld opposed the idea because it included laymen and secularists, Abraham Isaac Kook responded with great enthusiasm.
 He saw it as an opportunity to introduce order and discipline into society and also viewed the establishment of the Palestinian Rabbinate as the fulfilment of the prophetic promise.
-In 1921 Kook was appointed the first Palestinian chief rabbi for the Ashkenazi community, a position which he held until his death in 1935.
+In 1921, Kook was appointed the first Palestinian chief rabbi for the Ashkenazi community, a position which he held until he died in 1935.
 Yitzhak HaLevi Herzog succeeded him as Chief Rabbi of the Land of Israel, until the State of Israel was created in 1948.